-Your Claim Payment
+Your Deductible and Claim Payment

 Below is a brief description to help you understand how we typically determine and issue your claim payment.